albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

-            reticulum           <- where you put gihub action runner dialog              <- where you put gihub action runner spoke               <- where you put gihub action runner
+            reticulum           <- where you put gihub action runner dialog              <- where you put gihub action runner spoke               <- where you put gihub action runner storage/reticulum   <- where you point the storage path for reticulum
 ```

 Okay, take a look at this picture below